|TH 2400 - 01

 Movement Sheets - Written assignments will be due at the end of each Wednesday class session, regarding either

-reading, class exercises, or “field study” topics about classmates.
-These will be graded on their thoroughness (two full
+reading, class exercises, or personal observations and insights regarding class concepts.
+These will be graded on their

-duplicating their mannerisms.
-You will be subjectively graded by the instructor on the authenticity and thoroughness of
+Acting/Application: Scenes and Monologue - You will be subjectively graded by the instructor on the authenticity

 You will also apply Laban and Body Language choices to a one-minute monologue or song, and a scene.